ishita1432/EDA-on-Data-Science-Job-Salaries/README.md

-# EDA-Project
+# Predicting salaries of data scientists-Project
 This is a simple EDA and regression based project